I discovered electronics in 1963, when I was eleven,

 Sure, we rolled our eyes—but we kept watching the mailbox for the

-hindsight (and having read about 100 of the stories within the past two
+of hindsight (and having read about 100 of the stories within the

-weeks) I have to admire the way that John Frye covered virtually the entire
+past two weeks) I have to admire the way that John Frye covered

 Evolving Characters

-the Carl and Jerry canon contains a cast of accessible characters and
+people, the Carl and Jerry canon contains a cast of accessible

-sunk to the bottom of a flooded quarry, hence his name—one of nine
+oil drum sunk to the bottom of a flooded quarry, hence his

-Rough Riders but is obsessed with flying saucers and science fiction;
+Roosevelt's Rough Riders but is obsessed with flying saucers and

-old to be a romantic interest to the boys but who looks to them to help
+too old to be a romantic interest to the boys but who looks to

 - Mr. Stagg, the clueless high-school principal;

-learn much, but who may exist to keep the boys from fighting over Jodi!
+truth learn much, but who may exist to keep the boys from

-and Jerry grew up over the years.
-The very first stories make them sound
+Carl and Jerry grew up over the years.
+The very first stories make

-a used car sensibly.)
-They finally graduate from high school in June,
+sensibly.)
+They finally graduate from high school in June, 1961.

 In "Off to a Bad Start" (September 1961) the boys arrive at

-fact that they don't have their electronics lab with them.
-They try to
+the fact that they don't have their electronics lab with them.

-decide whether they can improvise an intercom for a prank (which almost
+They try to decide whether they can improvise an intercom for a

 "You may get old Carl